 The Resource Acadia program is a public seminar series designed to inform and educate participants about innovative and interesting research activities being conducted within the park.
 The seminars strive to be participatory and hands-on, often including field-based activities.

-The at Acadia National Park offers professional writers, composers, and visual and performing artists the opportunity to pursue their art form while surrounded by the inspiring landscape of the park.
+The Artist-in-Residence Program at Acadia National Park offers professional writers, composers, and visual and performing artists the opportunity to pursue their art form while surrounded by the inspiring landscape of the park.